awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-records-examples.md

 3 vpc-abcdefab012345678 subnet-aaaaaaaa012345678 i-01234567890123456 eni-1235b8ca123456789 123456789010 IPv4 10.0.0.62 52.213.180.42 5001 43418 10.0.0.62 52.213.180.42 6 632 12 1566848875 1566848933 ACCEPT 18 OK
 ```

-In the second capture window, one of the connections that was established during the previous flow is now closed\.
+In the second aggregation interval, one of the connections that was established during the previous flow is now closed\.
 The client sent a FIN flag \(`1`\) to the server for the connection on port `43418`\.
 The server sent a FIN to the client on port `43418`\.

 ```
 3 vpc-abcdefab012345678 subnet-aaaaaaaa012345678 i-01234567890123456 eni-1235b8ca123456789 123456789010 IPv4 10.0.0.62 52.213.180.42 5001 43418 10.0.0.62 52.213.180.42 6 63388 1219 1566848933 1566849113 ACCEPT 1 OK
 3 vpc-abcdefab012345678 subnet-aaaaaaaa012345678 i-01234567890123456 eni-1235b8ca123456789 123456789010 IPv4 52.213.180.42 10.0.0.62 43418 5001 52.213.180.42 10.0.0.62 6 23294588 15774 1566848933 1566849113 ACCEPT 1 OK
 ```

-For short connections \(for example, a few seconds\) that are opened and closed within a single capture window, the flags might be set on the same line in the flow log record for traffic flow in the same direction\.
-In the following example, the connection is established and finished within the same capture window\.
+For short connections \(for example, a few seconds\) that are opened and closed within a single aggregation interval, the flags might be set on the same line in the flow log record for traffic flow in the same direction\.
+In the following example, the connection is established and finished within the same aggregation interval\.
 In the first line, the TCP flag value is `3`, which indicates that there was a SYN and a FIN message sent from the client to the server\.
 In the second line, the TCP flag value is `19`, which indicates that there was SYN\-ACK and a FIN message sent from the server to the client\.

 ```
 3 vpc-abcdefab012345678 subnet-aaaaaaaa012345678 i-01234567890123456 eni-1235b8ca123456789 123456789010 IPv4 52.213.180.42 10.0.0.62 43638 5001 52.213.180.42 10.0.0.62 6 1260 17 1566933133 1566933193 ACCEPT 3 OK